-Here at the crossing, topography, lines of brush, and my neighbor's fences tend to direct the deer to this entry (Red arrow).
+Here at the deer crossing, topography, lines of brush, and my neighbor's fences tend to direct the deer to this entry (Red arrow).

 Behind the trees I maintain some sparse low shrubs such as monkey flower because the deer are fond of wiping the burrs off their coats on the bush.
 That means I can treat the bulk of the resulting weeds all in one place rather than spending more time searching for them all over the property.
 They like to slither and roll on cut branches for the same reason.

 Most of our western boundary was once very shady, making an effective barrier when it came to suppressing weeds such as hedge parsley or bedstraw.
-In 2009, a tree went down about 100 feet on my neighbor's side of the road (I weed broom in there).
+In 2009, a tree went down about 100 feet on my neighbor's side of the road (I weeded broom in there).
 Back then, the areas on either side of the line in this photo were the same.
 It may be hard to see (unless you increase the screen magnification), but after the tree went down, the foreground sprouted a mix of hedge parsley and bedstraw while the background, still has the original diverse mix of ferns and snowberry that are now nearly missing in the foreground.
 They lost to the weeds.
 You should see how dry the soil is where the weeds are by comparison.
 All other factors are equal at the transition.

-I had to find and treat this breeding ground to reduce the rate of infestation of our property.
-It represents a source of burs brought onto our property by animals, but there is a more important point from the standpoint of general weed management: Clearings like this are where the weeds go nuts, even in an overgrown forest far from developed areas.
-Like roadsides, they are poised to infest the surrounding area should a major disturbance occur.
-Here, there are bedstraw, hedge parsley, and bull thistle, each easily capable of colonizing the area for over a mile the first year after a fire.
+This spot represents a source of burs brought onto our property by animals.
+I had to find and treat it to reduce the rate of infestation of our property.
+But there is a more important point from the standpoint of general weed management: Clearings like this are where the weeds go nuts, even in an overgrown forest far from developed areas.
+Like roadsides, they are poised to infest the surrounding area should a major disturbance such as a fire occur.
+Here, there are bedstraw, hedge parsley, weedy annual grasses, and bull thistle, each easily capable of colonizing the area for over a mile the first year after a fire.

-Here is the same patch the next year from a wider perspective (the first photo was in the (red box).
+This photo taken the next year is of the same patch from a wider perspective (the first photo was in the (red box).
 The infested area with bedstraw grew slightly (as expected) but within the prior boundary there is little bedstraw but instead hedge parsley.
 In my experience, bedstraw is the dominant germinator with hedge parsley more capable of extended dormancy.
 Behind me, there are now both native California brome grasses and exotic rattlesnake grass (Briza major), along with mouse-eared chickweed.
 There are buckeye shrubs crushed by that fallen tree (I'm standing on the log) that have sprouted new branches.
 They would have shaded this area back to normal in a few more years but for what was done in 2013.